Space Shuttle external tank: Overview

 The ET was the "backbone" of the shuttle during launch, providing structural support for attachment with the Space Shuttle Solid Rocket Boosters (SRBs) and orbiter.
 The tank was connected to each SRB at one forward attachment point (using a crossbeam through the intertank) and one aft bracket, and it was connected to the orbiter at one forward attachment bipod and two aft bipods.
 In the aft attachment area, there were also umbilicals that carried fluids, gases, electrical signals and electrical power between the tank and the orbiter.
 Electrical signals and controls between the orbiter and the two solid rocket boosters were also routed through those umbilicals.

 Although the external tanks were always discarded, it may have been possible to re-use them in orbit.
 Plans for re-use ranged from incorporation into a space station as extra living or research space, as rocket fuel tanks for interplanetary missions (e.g. Mars), to raw materials for orbiting factories.

 Another concept was to use the ET as a cargo carrier for bulky payloads.
 One proposal was for the primary mirror of a 7-meter aperture telescope to be carried with the tank.
 Another concept was the Aft Cargo Carrier (ACC).

 Versions

 Over the years, NASA worked to reduce the weight of the ET to increase overall efficiency.
 The weight reduced from the ET resulted in an almost equal increase of the cargo-carrying capability of the Space Shuttle.

 Orange color

 The external tank's orange color is the color of the spray-on foam insulation.
 The first two tanks, used for STS-1 and STS-2, were painted white to protect the tanks from ultraviolet light during the extended time that the shuttle spent on the launch pad prior to launch.
-Because this did not turn out to be a problem, Martin Marietta (now part of Lockheed Martin) reduced weight by leaving the rust-colored spray-on insulation unpainted beginning with STS-3, saving approximately 272 kg.
+NASA engineer Farouk Huneidi told the agency that the paint did not actually protect the foam.
+Martin Marietta (now part of Lockheed Martin) reduced weight by leaving the rust-colored spray-on insulation unpainted beginning with STS-3, saving approximately 272 kg.